ncase/anxiety/scenes/act1.md

 b: Your phone was giving you a panic attack!

+b: Zuckerberg and Co are hijacking your mental health for venture capitalist money!

 ```
 bb({body:"fear", eyes:"fear"});
 hong({body:"3_defeated2"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: Punish it!
-Destroy your phone!
+b: Punish your phone!
+Destroy it!
 Kill it!

 ```
 Game.OVERRIDE_TEXT_SPEED = 2.5;